cannondev/Api-Crammar/README.md

 Some major challenges I faced were styling the interfaces and making sure the controls were responsive with the text.
 I also spent a lot of time fiddling with the pdf file type and storing that and moving it back and forth from the frontend to the api.
 The Adobe PDF API was complicated and required lots of debugging in Chrome devTools to make sure what I wanted it to output was going to the right places and in the right data types.

+Disclaimer: I do believe you sell yourself short by doing anything "half-way," such as reading at 4x your normal wpm or skipping straight to a summary.
+This project is supposed to be a lighthearted and fun exercise of my development skills.
+You get out what you put in.